yshinyong/66daysofdata/hello-world.md

 - The lower the p-value. the greater the statistical significance of the observed difference.
 - Using a p-value treshold of 0.00001 means we would only get a False Positive once in every 100,000 experiments.
 - There are 2 types of p-values: one-sided & two-sided
+- p-value is determined by adding up the probabilities.
+A p-value is composed of 3 parts:
+i.
+The probability random chance would result in the observation ii.
+The probability of observing something else that is equally rare iii.
+The probability of observing something rarer or more extreme